Consequences of Sleep Apnea – Las Vegas, NV

 - Abnormal heart rhythm – In addition to affecting your heart, this also increases your risk of stroke.

-If you’re concerned about the impact of sleep apnea on your health, give us a call today to schedule a consultation with Dr. West.
+If you’re concerned about the impact of sleep apnea on your health, give us a call today to schedule a FREE consultation with Dr. West.
 Treatment is easier than you think and will lower your risk of all of these health problems!